-- 1. Scaling up green finance - 2.
-Paring back fossil finance - 3.
+- 1. Building new low-carbon assets - 2.
+Halting the build-out of high-carbon assets - 3.
 Accelerating the retirement of existing carbon-intensive assets - 4.
 Improving the productivity of existing and new capital stock

 Unprecedented pressure on these levers is building in the financial sector amid the clean energy revolution, shifting norms and awareness of risks and opportunities among regulators and investors.